 Please ensure that you have a PPL/PRS Mechanical Organ Licence.
-You can download an old information leaflet (which still appears to be valid) HERE.
+You require a 'Mobile businesses and limited uses tariff (ML)' and you can download an information document HERE.
 However, if you have been booked for a public event, in most cases the organisers will have a PRS licence that covers you, but there is always an event where you will not be covered, so it is recommended that you purchase one.

 Also the PPL/PRS have been approaching organ operators when out at venues to check for a valid licence.
 Even if you "only play for charity" they say you still require a licence, so it's better to be safe and purchase one.

 It is sometimes necessary to have a risk assessment, especially for local council events.
 An example of a risk assessment entry is shown below: